SKILLS AND ACTIVITIES

 In general, during the course of the year, the Intern will be actively involved in one of the following nonprofit housing and community development tracks:

-Multifamily Housing Asset Management: learn hands-on the operations of affordable rental housing developments owned by nonprofit housing developers and housing authorities.
-Learn the financial, physical, regulatory and administrative services needed to support and sustain built multifamily affordable rental communities.
+Learn hands-on the operations of affordable rental housing developments owned by nonprofit housing developers and housing authorities.
+Learn the financial, physical, regulatory, and administrative services needed to support and sustain built multifamily affordable rental communities.

 In addition, interns have the opportunity to be exposed to different leadership styles via CEO and Executive Director shadowing experiences; and are able to further develop their leadership skills through the program’s supplemental activities described below.

 The Intern’s Program year will include a variety of pre-professional and personal skills development opportunities.
 Interns also get to know their other peer group members and program alumni through various activities and develop strong long-lasting relationships because of the work and activities that occur over the year.